pprosser-redhat/smesh-multcluster-demo/readme.md

 ## Install Kiali (Not Mandatory)

 While installing Kiali is not needed for the demo, it is powerful in that it shows both clusters and the traffic flowing automatically between them.
-Makes it easier to exxplain whats going on.
+Makes it easier to explain whats going on.

 ## Simple demo using the standard helloworld demo.